 One quite interesting design detail of the T-62 is its combustor.
 Fuel is introduced through six airblast type fuel nozzles which probably also have some vaporizing capabilities.
 With this arrangement, the fuel injection pressure can be kept lower than it would be required in case of atomizing burners.
 Dilution air is applied only through a single row of holes in the outer combustor liner while both liners are cooled by a layer of cooling air, supplied by a row of small holes and an air deflection baffle on each side (inner and outer).
 As it seems, most of the primary combustion air is introduced through the airblast nozzles and a single row of small holes in the rear wall of the liner.
 This system only works correctly, if there is sufficient pressure differential across the combustor liner in order to atomize the fuel.

+Here the combustor is shown from the rear.
+The hole in the 2 o’clock position accepts the ignitor (spark plug) while the stub just visible at the outer liner allows the start fuel atomizing nozzle to project radially into the liner.
 This photo is actually a magnification from the above one, showing the arrangement of the airblast nozzle more clearly.
 The six fuel feed pipes project radially from the rear of the combustor casing and are inserted into the bores of the transition pieces to be seen at the left.
 The fuel is guided by the transition piece into the U-bent tube which finally discharges it into the entry of the venturi duct.
 So these nozzle’s operating principle is not much different from small but high fuel-flow carburettors.
 Yet I think, the radiated heat from the flame inside the combustor contributes to at least partial vaporisation of the fuel.
 Anyway that’s quite an interesting design detail I’ve never seen on a turbine engine before.

+The NGV assembly was discoloured but otherwise in very good condition.
+No cracks or traces of erosion were found so this part could be put back into the engine without any concerns.
+While Anthony and Platon were cleaning the engine components, I started to figure out the electrical connection arrangement of the engine’s main umbilical connector.
+Since Platon had got both the socket (on some kind of “control panel”) and the plug (on the engine) together with the engine, I decided to use them to allow for a more comfortable way of attaching the governor to the engine.
 We also found out that the thread that holds the compressor delivery probe fitting in place at the periphery of the compressor housing, was stripped.
 We discussed the options of holding the probe fitting in place with high strength putty or cement but we finally decided that only a metal reduction bushing would be up to the task permanently.
 So for the next day, machining of such a bushing was scheduled.
 Fortunately the hub that this fitting is supposed to be screwed in, provides enough “meat” to cut a larger thread as for the reduction bushing to be screwed in.
 I planned to finish the wiring of the engine the next day.

+Sunday: This morning, Platon and me went alone to the hangar since Anthony had other duties.
+While Platon started machining the fitting as we discussed the previous day, I prepared a lot of wires to connect the umbilical socket to the plug that goes onto the governor unit.
+Since a lot of connections had to be made, the job took me almost the whole morning.
+At some time around noon Platon asked me to help him figuring out the right gear combination to be able to cut the external thread of the reduction bushing (we opted for a M14 x 1.5 since he had got the corresponding tap to cut the thread in the compressor housing).
+After some tampering, we finally sorted out the gears and Platon continued machining while I did some more electrical stuff on the engine (installing compensation wire for the type K thermocouple into the engine’s wiring harness).
 Platon and me finished our work approximately at the same time and Platon proudly showed me his “artwork”.
 Actually, considering that it was the first time that Platon used a lathe to cut a thread, the result was not bad, but I tried to signal him as diplomatically as possible that the surface quality of the thread would probably not represent the craftsmanship usually to be found on a turbine engine.
 At least I wouldnt have used this reduction bushing if it was my turbine enigne...
 Of course it was a very nasty material to work with (hardened stainless), and maybe I should have told Platon a few tricks how a lathe-cut thread will turn out better.
 Since he cut the thread towards the chuck, he had to run the lathe quite slowly so he would be able to stop it soon enough before running into the chuck.
 Also, the cutting tool wasn’t too sharp anymore.
 Since we still had a reasonable length of the base material left to have a second attempt, I re-ground the tool to shape and mounted it with the edge facing down so we could run the spindle of the lathe the other way round.
 This would allow us to cut the thread away from the chuck and we won’t run into collision problems and could even run a higher cutting speed.
 Anyway, this collective effort was in the end rewarded with a reduction bushing that suited the application perfectly well.
+After boring and tapping the hole in the compressor housing where the newly made part was supposed to go, we screwed it home with high-strength thread locking compound applied.
+This way it would never come out again and the mechanical arrangement would be better than new.
+The last thing we did this afternoon was reassembling the engine’s hot section and putting the combustor housing back on using RTV sealant to get the system air-tight.

+Monday: This day was the day we were supposed to start the engine for the first time.
+I wired everything up and wanted to do some “dry tests”, i.e. with a frequency generator instead of the RPM pickup and the engine actually spinning.
+Yet, it turned out the RPM and EGT signal readings at the control panel were quite unstable.
+After some tests with the oscilloscope it became very quickly clear that we had problems with switching noise superimposed to the floating supply voltage for the panelmeters.
+This was probably a result of the high supply voltage (27V) to the governor.
+Anyway, after some tweaking I got this problem sorted with four small capacitors placed at the inputs of the panelmeters and from their (floating) supply voltage terminals to ground.
 Now that everything seemed to work just great, we decided to have an actual “dry run” on the starter motor.
 So all the required wiring was hooked up, the system one final time tested for a short, the power supply (four 12V lead-acid batteries of 200Ah each, wired in series/parallel which are Platon’s buffer of the solar panel electrical supply of the hangar) and I gave the “Start” button a firm push - chunk - and nothing else happened.
 So it appeared that the starter bendix engaged but the starter motor wouldn’t run.
 Since Platon and Anthony stated that they ran it before with the power connected to the motor’s terminals directly, I assumed the problem could only be a bad starter contactor.
 Consequently we opened it and sure enough found what we expected.
+A little touching up with fine sand paper made the contacts shiny again and after reassembly we were ready for the next attempt.
+Now, after pressing the start button, the engine picked up speed quickly and everything seemed to work about right.
+Since there was no oil in the engine yet, I immediately released the start button again as not to stress the engine’s bearings and gears more than necessary.
+So we filled in oil (five quarts) and were ready to go.

 Tuesday: Once again we had nice warm weather (who would expect something different on Cyprus anyway?) and our mood was quite good again after the disappointing experiences of the last day.
 Immediately we started undoing all the wiring and plumbing to the power section of the engine and drained (most of) the oil from the gearbox.
 From the engine’s manual, we had a good understanding of how the lubrication system was supposed to work, and we suspected the pressure regulating valve being stuck open.
 Since this valve was located on the spider that holds the planetary gears, the power section had to be removed to gain access to it.
+When we removed the power section, we found the pressure regulating valve to be located approximately at the 2 o’clock position of the spider while it actually had to be exactly at the opposite place.
+Platon got a “guilty smile” on his face and we all started laughing.
+Platon and Anthony had to remove the power takeoff shaft when they were about to order the bevel gearbox and make it available to the gearbox manufacturing company so they could match the spline.
+Upon reassembly, Platon simply got the spider the wrong way in.

 This photo shows the correct orientation of the gearbox spider with the oil pressure regulating valve located at the 8 o’clock position.
 The hollow strut just lines with an orifice in the gearbox housing where the oil pump supplies its flow through the oil filter.
 If the spider is oriented the wrong way, this orifice is covered only about half-way so the oil just flows back to the sump.
 The bad thing about this is that there’s no lubrication to the high-speed gears and bearings of the engine rotor.
 Yet, since we only had the engine up to 30% tree times in this condition, I’m pretty sure no damage was done.
 At least the gears and bearings still had a thin film of oil on them.